Cyd Charisse: Stardom

 Charisse had a slightly unusual serious acting role in Party Girl (1958), where she played a showgirl who became involved with gangsters and a crooked lawyer, although it did include two dance routines.
 It was far more profitable for MGM than her musicals.

 She went to Universal to co-star with Rock Hudson in Twilight for the Gods (1958).

+MGM wanted Charisse for the role of Eve Kendall in 1959's North by Northwest, but Alfred Hitchcock wanted Eva Marie Saint.

 1960s

 After the decline of the Hollywood musical in the late 1950s, Charisse retired from dancing but continued to appear in film and TV productions from the 1960s through the 1990s.
 She went to Europe to make Five Golden Hours (1961) and Minnelli's Two Weeks in Another Town.

-She had a supporting role in Something's Got to Give (1962), the last, unfinished film of Marilyn Monroe.
+She had a supporting role in the unfinished film Something's Got to Give (1962) with Marilyn Monroe and Dean Martin.
 She did Assassination in Rome (1965) in Italy.

 A striptease number by Charisse set to the movie's theme song opened the 1966 Dean Martin spy spoof, The Silencers, and she played a fashion magazine editor in the 1967 caper film Maroc 7.

 She frequently performed dance numbers on TV variety series such as The Ed Sullivan Show and The Dean Martin Show, with seven appearances on The Hollywood Palace, a show she also hosted three times.
 She did Fol-de-Rol in 1968, which was filmed and broadcast in 1972.